 You already have what your constituents or consumers need.

-Ads that are merely visually appealing will not cut through the noise.
+Advertising that is merely visually appealing will not cut through the noise.
 Carefully craft your message with an understanding of your market and test the message on a sample audience, if possible, making tweaks accordingly (or overhaul what you have and go back to the drawing board).
-Use images that allow your potential customers to imagine themselves in your world—visiting your museums, employing your services, using your product.
-Anything less will not grab their attention in our saturated environment.
-It will be effectively invisible.
+Use images that allow your potential customers to imagine themselves in your world—employing your services, visiting your museum, using your product.
+Anything less will not grab their attention in our oversaturated advertising environment.